 Frederic and the ladybird

-Isabel really liked playing with Frederic.
+Isabelle really liked playing with Frederic.
 Frederic is a baby.
 Soon he will be one.
 He lives a few houses down from her on the same road.
 First, it's fun playing with a baby.
 Second, his mum makes delicious biscuits, and third, she tells really good stories.
 Three good reasons to go to Frederic's house.
 Often.

 "Hello, Madam.
 Can I come and play with Frederic?"

-"Isabel.
+"Isabelle.
 You are five years old now—nearly six.
 I think I can trust you.
 You are a big girl.
 I will strap Frederic in his pram.
 You just follow this little path to the right, past the cemetery and into the fields.
 But stop before you get to the woods.
 Don't go into the forest with my little baby.
 Then you can come back here.
 That will be a lovely walk for you both."

-Isabel felt very proud to be treated like a big girl, to be trusted to look after the baby all by herself.
+Isabelle felt very proud to be treated like a big girl, to be trusted to look after the baby all by herself.
 She left happily down the path, pushing the pram in the beautiful sunshine.
 She walked past the cemetery wall and found herself between the last house of the village and a field of corn.
 She could make out the forest in the distance.

-Frederic looked at Isabel and lifted up his thumb.
+Frederic looked at Isabelle and lifted up his thumb.
 The little girl thought that the baby wanted to touch the ladybird, so she held her index finger against his thumb and waited for the ladybird to slowly climb onto Frederic.
 Frederic looked wide-eyed at the ladybird.

 Obviously, Frederic is a baby.
 He can't speak yet, let alone make a wish.

-"Hi Isabel," repeated the other boy.
+"Hi Isabelle," repeated the other boy.

 "Hi Jay.
 Hi!"